hfcRed/Agent-8s/README.md

 Enable or disable spectators for your event.
 When disabling spectators, all current spectators will be removed from the event.

+#### ``/dropout-all``

+Remove yourself from all events, queues, and spectator lists.
+If you own an event, it will be cancelled.
+This command is useful as an escape hatch if an event gets stuck in an unrecoverable state.

 #### ``/status``

 Display bot status and statistics.